Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 Determination of breach

-Where it is necessary as a matter of procedural fairness, the decision maker will provide the employee with a draft decision in relation to the determination of a breach of the Code of Conduct together with the evidence on which that draft decision is based.
-The decision maker will give the employee a reasonable opportunity to comment on that material before making a final decision on the breach.
+Where it is necessary as a matter of procedural fairness, the breach decision maker will provide the employee with a draft decision in relation to the determination of a breach of the Code of Conduct together with the evidence on which that draft decision is based.
+The breach decision maker will give the employee a reasonable opportunity to comment on that material before making a final decision on the breach.

-3.Procedures for determining sanction
+3. Procedures for determining sanction

 Determination of sanction

-• the nature and seriousness of the breach of the Code of Conduct
+• the nature and seriousness of the breach of the Code of Conduct;

 • the presence of any mitigating factors.

-The employee must be given a reasonable opportunity (usually, 7 calendar days) to make a statement in writing in relation to the proposed sanction or sanctions before the report is finalised.
+Reasonable steps must be taken to give the employee a reasonable opportunity (usually 7 calendar days) to make a statement in writing in relation to the proposed sanction or sanctions under consideration.
+The employee may also be given a reasonable opportunity to make an oral statement in relation to the proposed sanction or sanctions under consideration.

 Record of determination